Healthy Heart Toolkit and Research

 - Heart disease and stroke are the first and fourth leading causes of death in the U.S.

-PSA video: Be Smart, Protect Your Heart from Air Pollution
+Protect Your Heart From Air Pollution

-- Air Pollution and Heart Disease
+- Million Hearts® -- Particle Pollution and Heart Disease